-All Wills can be challenged if they do not leave adequate provision for minor and dependants.
+All Wills can be challenged if they do not leave adequate provision for minors and dependants.

 Q: How long does probate take?

 My Mum just died and my brother is the executor of the Will.
-I want to know how long it takes to do probate?
+I want to know how long it takes to gain probate?

-It will depend on the number and complexity of assets and liabilities.
-Also how many executors and beneficiaries there are in the Will.
+It will depend on the number and complexity of assets and liabilities, as well as how many executors and beneficiaries there are in the Will.

 A simple probate can take anything from 3 – 6 months to complete.

 At Cyngler Kaye Levy we manage the file as quickly as possible in order to complete the probate in the shortest possible time to distribute the assets.

 A complex estate can involve the windup of companies and trusts, the sale of property, dissolution of partnerships and partnership entitlements, ascertaining the liabilities including taxation and loan commitments.
 These can take some considerable time to sort out.

 My Dad just died recently and his Will says that I am the Executor.
 He left me a list of all his assets and it is quite complicated with a number of properties, companies and trusts.
 Where can I get help to unravel the structure he set up and sort out the estate?